Yucheng7713/OneClick/README.md

      path of S3 bucket which is used to store the configuration of Kubernetes cluster.

      !!
 Warning : Under no circumstance, do not delete the S3 bucket manually or by any other tools.

   8. Now is the time to deploy your application onto the cluster, to deploy from Github, simply run the following command :
      ```
      $ oneclick git-deploy <url_of_git_repository>
      ```

      You can also choose to deploy from your local machine :
      ```
      $ oneclick local-deploy <path_to_project_directory>
      ```

      After the deployment completes, it will expose a domain name which you can use to access your frontend application.
   9. For tearing down the Kubernetes cluster, execute the command :
      ```
      $ oneclick destroy
      ```

+  10. For re-provisioning the K8S cluster, run the following command :
+      ( Before you run the command, make sure the container is running.)
+     ```
+     $ oneclick restart
+     ```

   10. If you need further configuration or advanced manipulation to the cluster like using kubectl or kops, you can access the container by running the command :
       ```